 - And Strikethrough

-To apply one of these formatting options, simply highlight a section of text in your chapter, hover over the arrow in the toolbar menu, and click on the option you’d like to apply.
+To apply any of these formatting options, highlight a section of text in your chapter, hover over the arrow in the toolbar menu, and click on the option you’d like to apply.

 Sans Serif Fonts